Two people sat on a sofa talking seriously.

 There are different places where you can find help for your child.
 Your GP, your child's school and considering whether counselling or therapy might help are good places to start.

 Speaking to your GP is usually the first step to accessing mental health services.
 Your GP can provide information and advice, and discuss the options around treatment and support with you.
-They can also refer your child to local support services or for an assessment with Child and Adolescent Mental Health Services (CAMHS)
+They can also refer your child to local support services or to the NHS mental health service for young people, known as CAMHS

 Counsellors and therapists can help your child to make sense of how they’re feeling and work with them to find ways of coping.
 You might want to look at the Black, African and Asian therapy network, which has a directory of specialist Black and minority ethnic (BME) professionals and services.

-You can find out how to access counselling and therapy by reading our guide.
+You can find out how to access free or low-cost counselling and therapy by reading our guide for parents and carers.

 Counselling and therapy